khalti/docs.khalti.com/content/index.md

 # Introduction

-Khalti is a new generation payment gateway, digital wallet and API provider system for various online services for Nepal.

-This site hosts documentation for developers who are looking to integrate khalti as a payment option in their online platform.
+This site hosts documentation for developers who are looking to integrate Khalti as a Payment Option in their online platform.
 If you fall into that category, please keep reading.

+Khalti is a payment gateway, digital wallet and API provider system for various online services for Nepal.

 With Khalti SDK/API, you can accepts payments from: